marek-miller/quest-bind/README.md

 cargo test
 ```

-Please note that `quest-bind` will not run `QuEST`'s test suite, not will it
+Note that `quest-bind  will not run `QuEST`'s test suite, nor will it
 check `QuEST`'s correctness.
-These tests are intended to check if the C API is
+The tests here are intended to check if the C API is
-invoked correctly, and Rust's types are passed safely back and forth across FFI
+invoked correctly, and if Rust's types are passed safely back and forth across the
-boundaries.
+FFI boundary.

 If you want to run the test suite in the single-precision floating point mode,
 make sure the build script recompiles `libQuEST.so` with the right type